Miguel "Angá" Díaz: Life and career

 Cristol Habana.
 In 2000 he recorded with Rubén González the Grammy-nominated Chanchullo and in that same year he collaborated with Pascal Coulon on the CD Arpa Fusion.

 Angá taught master classes at various schools and universities across North America and Europe.
 For this purpose he released Anga Mania!, a tuition video which explained many of his techniques and his philosophy behind playing; it won in 2000 the Percussion Video of Drum Magazine.

-In 2005 Angá recorded Echu Mingua and in 2006 he embarked on a world tour by the same name.
+In 2005, Angá recorded Echu Mingua and in 2006 he embarked on a world tour by the same name.
 He died unexpectedly of a heart attack at his home in Sant Sadurní d'Anoia, Spain, on August 9, 2006.

 Family

 Díaz was twice married.
 His second wife was the French-Venezuelan singer and photographer Maya Dagnino.
 They had twin daughters Lisa-Kaindé and Naomi, and later separated but remained friends.

 On Díaz's death, his daughter Naomi, then aged 11, learned to play the signature instrument of her father, the cajón.
 Both his daughters studied Yoruba folk songs, and in 2013, aged 19, formed the musical duo, Ibeyi.
 They signed to the record label XL Recordings and recorded their debut album.
 Maya Dagnino serves as their manager.
-Ibeyi pay tribute to both their late father and sister in their music.
+Ibeyi pays tribute to both their late father and sister in their music.